ValenYamamoto/IEEE_MPI_Workshop/mpi_lecture_notes.md

 comm.send( obj, dest, tag=0 )
 comm.recv( source=MPI.ANY_SOURCE, tag=MPI.ANY_TAG, status=None )
 ```
-* non-blocking sends and receives return alm ost immediately and don't wait for communication to complete.
+* non-blocking sends and receives return almost immediately and don't wait for communication to complete.
   * usually used to overlap computation with communication for performance gain
   * need some kind of wait routine to make sure data is ready to be modified
 ```C